beaker-project/beaker/documentation/user-guide/systems/sharing.rst

-                                   permitted to view the system, they cannot interact with it in any way and any other permissions granted to them have no effect. edit_policy    Edit this policy    The user can edit the access policy to grant or revoke permissions, including adding new
+                                   permitted to view the system, they cannot interact with it in any way and any other permissions granted to them have no effect. view_power     View power settings The user can view the system's power settings.
+This is a separate permission, and is not granted to all users by default, so that system owners can avoid disclosing the power password for their system. edit_policy    Edit this policy    The user can edit the access policy to grant or revoke permissions, including adding new
                                    users and groups to the policy.
 Users with